aruba-uxi/uxi-terraform-provider-hpeuxi/docs/resources/group.md

 ### Optional

 - `parent_group_id` (String) The identifier of the parent of this group.
-Use hpeuxi_group resource or datasource id for this attribute.
+Use `hpeuxi_group` resource (recommended) or datasource id for this attribute.
 Alternatively leave blank to set group to highest level configurable node.

 ### Read-Only